danian95/InstDocs/docs/source/instruments/PELS-55/docs.rst

     width adjusts how much light is hitting the sample --- more light makes the peaks broader.
 Decrease the slits to ensure your limits aren’t exceeded for measurment!
 The scan speed is around 500 nm/min;
     if the spectra appears noisy, that means the speed is too fast.
+Lower the scan speed to resolve these noisy peaks.
     Ensure the Gain is set to Low; this is the numerical multiplier that attributes to the amplitude of the signal.